 Agricultural Field Days

-The department is hosting two agricultural field days at Katherine Research Station on Tuesday 9 April 2019 and Douglas Daly Research Farm on Wednesday 10 April 2019.
+The department hosted agricultural field days at Katherine Research Station on Tuesday 9 April 2019 and Douglas Daly Research Farm on Wednesday 10 April 2019.

-The field days will have a strong focus on Northern Territory (NT) industry development, and highlight the potential of diversified farming systems.
-Industry stakeholders are invited to attend.
+The field days had a strong focus on Northern Territory (NT) industry development, and highlighted the potential of diversified farming systems.

 - information about birthing sensors and how they are assisting with calf loss research in northern Australia